whot/git-branch-tools/README.md

 git-branch-tools
 ================

 A set of git tools to help manage branches better.
+Some of the tools use git-config hooks for local customization, have a look at the tools directly.

 Archiving branches
 ------------------
-Some branches are not actively developed anymore but should still be preserved for posterity.
+Sometimes branches are not actively developed anymore but need to be preserved for posterity.
 These branches are clogging up the branch view.

     git archive-branch mybranch

-moves `mybranch` to `archive/2013/mybranch` and tags the current top commit with a message about the branch history.
+moves `mybranch` to `archive/2013/mybranch` and tags the current top commit with a message containing bits of the branch history.

 Showing recent branches
 -----------------------